LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Live chat/add-chat-to-your-website.md

 * **Cross session period** - Often your consumers will not purchase on the first visit to your website.
 You can define how long a ‘cross session’ applies.
 For example, a cross session of 2 weeks means that if a consumer visited your site, had a chat conversation, and came back to purchase only 2 weeks later - that sale will be attributed as a conversion following that specific conversation.
 * **Conversion Attribution model:** In the case that more than one agent or bot handled the conversation, define who should get the conversion.
 First agent?
 Last agent?
 Split?

-# Creating a campaign
+## Creating a campaign

-1. Campaign set up
+### 4. Campaign set up

 Before you can start creating your buttons or banners, you need to set up your campaign.
 In LiveEngage, **engagements can be added to either new or existing campaigns**.

-To create a new one, simply click “**Add campaign**” at the bottom of the campaigns page, or select an existing campaign to add your engagement to.
+To create a new one, simply click **Add campaign** at the bottom of the campaigns page, or select an existing campaign to add your engagement to.

 When creating a campaign, you first need to define the following:
 	1. Business goal
 	2. Target audience
 	3. Time frame

 Click on each of these links for a more in-depth explanation.
 Once these items have been defined, you can begin creating your web engagement.